 Caregivers and loved ones are instrumental in an aging adult’s mental and emotional health.
 Even small actions on your part can help your senior loved one feel valued, appreciated, and understood.

-It’s also important to know when to reach out for additional mental health care support.
+It’s also important to know when to reach out for additional senior psychological support.
 If you’re concerned that you or your aging loved one is struggling with their mental well-being, Blue Moon Senior Counseling is here to help.
 Our licensed therapists specialize in working with older adults and addressing their unique needs.
 You can contact us today to learn more about senior counseling.